Xanthos-Code/vintel/README.md

 **I love Vintel - how can I help?**

 If you are technically inclined, have a solid grasp of Python, and have either a Windows or Linux box, we need your help.
+[Contact the project maintainer via email.](mailto:xanthos.eve@gmail.com)

 **I'm not a coder, how can I help?**

-We want your feedback!
+Your feedback is needed!
 Use the program for a while, then come back here and create issues.
-Tell us anything you think about Vintel - bugs, frustrations, and ideas to make Vintel better.
-You can help fund continued development with motivational contributions of EVE ISK.
+Record anything you think about Vintel - bugs, frustrations, and ideas to make Vintel better.
+You can help encourage continued development with motivational contributions of EVE ISK.
 Send donations in-game to the project maintainer [Xanthos](http://image.eveonline.com/Character/183452271_256.jpg).